tigerbeetle/tigerbeetle/src/clients/node/README.md

 const errors = await client.createAccounts([account])
 ```
-Successfully executed commands return an empty array whilst unsuccessful ones return an array with errors for **only the ones that failed**.
-An error will point to the index in the submitted array of the failed command.
+Successfully executed events return an empty array whilst unsuccessful ones return an array with errors for **only the ones that failed**.
+An error will point to the index in the submitted array of the failed event.
 ```js
   const errors = await client.createAccounts([account1, account2, account3])